Quafadas/vecxt/site/docs/_docs/benchmarks/booleans.mdoc.md

 # Conclusion
-Boolean processing gains massive benefits from SIMD.
+Boolean processing gains massive benefits from SIMD, so boolean logicals like AND and OR see monster performance gains.
+It's a fairl niche workload though :-).

+On the flip side, the comparison on two doubles, the current SIMD implementation turns out to be far slower.